nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 .. note::
    To simplify pairing the nRF Desktop peripherals with Windows 10 hosts, the peripherals include `Swift Pair`_ payload in the Bluetooth LE advertising data.
+   By default, the Swift Pair payload is included for all of the Bluetooth local identities, apart from the dedicated local identity used for connection with an nRF Desktop dongle.

    Some of the nRF Desktop configurations also include `Fast Pair`_ payload in the Bluetooth LE advertising data to simplify pairing the nRF Desktop peripherals with Android hosts.
    These configurations apply further modifications that are needed to improve the user experience.